polterguy/sephia-five/README.md

 Our list of clients is proprietary information, to the maximum extent of the law, that the Republic of Cyprus, and EU in general allows us to.
 We will never ask you to show us your data, or give us access to your system after it is installed.
 All we ask, is that you can obey by this simple [declaration of good faith](https://gaiasoul.com/2017/08/05/how-to-become-a-customer-of-us/), which is necessary for us to obey by European law, and Cyprus law.

 Your data is your business!
 Our data is our business!
-Or business is to keep both ours, and yours, as secure as is possible, within the maximum extent of the law!
+Our business is to keep both ours, and yours, as secure as is possible, within the maximum extent of the law!

 ## Getting started